 The last species that I needed to complete my heritage trout challenge was a Goose Lake Redband Trout.
-These trout are endemic to the Goose Lake watershed that has had quite an interesting history.
+These trout are endemic to the Goose Lake watershed.
+Goose Lake is a body of water that has had quite an interesting history.
 Goose Lake is a large shallow turbid alkaline lake that shares both the California and Oregon border.
 The lake is rarely full although it has had times in the past where it would fill and allow an abundance of Goose Lake Redbands to inhabit the lake.
 These fish are normally less than 8'' however when they are able to travel into the lake freely they are known to get hefty up tp 24''.
 The lake has also dried up in the past during severe droughts threatening both the fish and wildlife in the surrounding Goose Lake area.
 A trout that is able to survive in both extremes is truly amazing and I was looking forward to catching one.

 The Warner Lakes Redband and the Goose Lake Redband inhabit waters just a few miles from each other however they are still considered separate sub-species.
 There are several streams that feed Goose Lake and the most well-known stream to catch a Goose Lake Redband is Lassen Creek on the eastern side of Goose Lake.
 The drive was nice and short which was a rare godsend.
 As I drove on the route parallel to the stream I noticed a sign for Lassen Creek campground.
 Campgrounds are usually great places to wet some line therefore I settled there to try my luck.